Nouman-2K1/Nouman-2K1/README.md

 # Hi there!

-I'm Muhammad Noman, a passionate Software Engineer (JavaScript) currently diving into the world of Microservices with Node JS and React.
+I'm Muhammad Noman, a passionate Software Engineer (JavaScript) currently diving into the world of Microservices with JS, its frameworks and libraries .

 ## About Me